 New ‘Pink Fizz’ is English-bred, and the plant represents the ‘second generation’ of climbing fuchsia, with flowers appearing on almost every node on the plant.
 As you can see in the image above, it looks amazing when planted in one of our Tower Pots™.

 Fuchsia ‘Pink Fizz’ is the best ‘climbing’ fuchsia we’ve ever seen.
 Before we go any further though, remember these fuchsias aren’t true climbers and won’t produce sticky pads or tendrils.
 But, the growth is so vertical and upright that you’ll find it virtually hugs the wall and can shoot up more than 5 feet in a single season.

-‘Pink Fizz’ isn’t just a flash in the pan though- plants will not only flower from June to September, but this hardy fuchsia variety will come back every year too, as they’re hardy down to -10C.
-Pruning Fuchsia ‘Pink Fizz’ is a doddle, wait until the spring and trim your plants back by a third.
+Hardy ‘Pink Fizz’ isn’t just a flash in the pan.
+Hardy down to -10C, your plants will flower from June to November and come back strong year after year.
+To prune, simply wait until Spring and trim growth back by a third.

 Our special trellis varieties, fuchsias ‘Ellebel’, ‘Angela’ and ‘Lambada’, are fantastic choices if you want an interesting plant to cover a wall or fence.
 These multi-stemmed plants can be trained to grow in a fan shape, and they’ll happily thrive flush against a fence or trellis.
 A good way to attract pollinators to your patio, you’ll enjoy a profusion of dazzling blooms all summer long.